Slovenia to pursue bond issue despite downgrade

 Moody's rating agency cut Slovenia's rating two notches to Ba1, or 'junk' on Tuesday, just as books were being filled with investor bids for two dollar-denominated issues.

-However, rival agency Standard & Poor's said on Wednesday it still viewed Slovenia as an investment grade country and was "broadly confident" the government would overhaul its finances.

-Moody's cut reflected concerns that some 7 billion euros of bad debts in state-owned Slovenian banks will force the ex-Yugoslav republic to follow Cyprus in seeking aid.
+The downgrade reflected concerns that some 7 billion euros $9 billion (5.7 billion pounds) of bad debts in state-owned Slovenian banks will force the ex-Yugoslav republic to follow Cyprus in seeking financial aid.

 Slovenia appeared to shelve the bond issue after the rating announcement, and a Slovenian market analyst said the confusion had further eroded the government's credibility.